MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/player-stats-updating.md

 ---
-title: Updating player Stats 2017
+title: Updating Player Stats 2017
 description: Updating player Stats when using Stats 2017, by sending the latest value to the Xbox Live Service using the StatsManager APIs. ms.assetid: 019723e9-4c36-4059-9377-4a191c8b8775 ms.date: 08/24/2018